andrelikesdogs/sm64-randomizer/README.md

 ```
 python main.py ./Super_Mario_64_(U)_[!].z64 --shuffle-levels --shuffle-mario-color --shuffle-paintings match --seed 123
 ```
-_Note: Works on all versions of the game, as well as **ROM Hacks**_
+_Note: Works on all versions of the game, as well as **ROM Hacks** (with some tweaking, contact us in Discord for help)_

 Output will be a file with the same name, ending in `.out.z64`.
-Run this in your emulator.
+Run this on your emulator/console.

 ```
 usage: main.py [-h] [--no-extend] [--out OUT] [--seed SEED] [--version]
                [--shuffle-paintings {vanilla,match,random}]
                [--shuffle-entries] [--shuffle-mario-outfit] [--shuffle-music]
                [--shuffle-objects] [--shuffle-colors] [--shuffle-text]
+               [--disable-cutscenes] [--disable-starwarp]
+               [--stardoor-requirements {vanilla,random,open}]
                rom

 positional arguments: